swiftlang/swift-evolution/proposals/NNNN-filepath-in-stdlib.md

 - **Verbatim-component.** Paths beginning with `\\?\`, which pass to the kernel with minimal normalization. `/` is a legal component-name character rather than a separator, and `.` and `..` are literal names rather than directory references.
 Three sub-forms are recognized: verbatim disk (`\\?\C:\...`), verbatim UNC (`\\?\UNC\server\share\...`), and verbatim plain (`\\?\name\...`).

-> Note: these are not formally established terms, but we need...
-TODO: better phrasing, something along the lines of we need a way to talk about them and this proposal is establishing these terms for the purposes of Swift talking about them, but paraphrased

 ##### Darwin anchor canonicalization

 Certain Darwin anchor forms have equivalent spellings that `FilePath` canonicalizes on construction, so that semantically-identical paths compare byte-wise equal.